Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 </video>

-If you'd like to try using the distributed renderer you can do so with any machines on a network, so some home desktops or laptops or grab some compute instances from Google Compute Engine or AWS EC2.
+If you'd like to try using the distributed renderer you can do so with any machines on a network, so some desktops or laptops will work, or you can grab some compute instances from Google Compute Engine or AWS EC2.
 See the [exec::distrib](http://www.willusher.io/tray_rust/tray_rust/exec/distrib/index.html)
 module documentation for more information on how to run the distributed render, or run tray\_rust with `-h` for a shorter summary of options.

-<script src="/assets/markdeep_modified.js"></script>
+<script src="/assets/markdeep_modified_min.js"></script>